Haardt/kube-flux-slides/pages/06-helm-flux.md

 layout: two-cols
 ---
 # **Values and Configuration**
-- Helm uses a `values.yaml` file to define the default configuration of the chart.
+- Helm uses a <span v-mark.underline.orange>values.yaml</span> file to define the default configuration of the chart.
-- Users can override the values by passing a custom `values.yaml` file or using the `--set` flag with key-value pairs when installing/upgrading.
+- Users can <span v-mark.underline.orange>override the values</span> by passing a custom `values.yaml` file or using the `--set` flag with key-value pairs when installing/upgrading.

 ```bash
 helm install my-release my-chart \